Amany-Assy/E-commerce1/README.md

 ng serve

-Open your browser and navigate to:
+Then open your browser and navigate to:

 http://localhost:4200/

 🔌 API Integration

-The application consumes REST APIs to retrieve product and category data and to handle shopping cart and wishlist operations.
+The application integrates with REST APIs to retrieve product and category data and to handle shopping cart and wishlist operations.

 📱 Responsive Design